Introduction

 This catches a lot of growers out.
 A crop can look fine in the morning, then wilt badly by late afternoon because the compost or soil has dried out around the roots.

 That does not mean containers or raised beds are a bad idea.
-They are useful, productive and often much easier to manage than open beds.
-However, during hot weather, they need a steadier watering routine.
+They are useful and productive.
+However, in hot weather, they need a steadier watering routine.

 Why Pots Dry Out So Quickly